ROBERT KEITH NELSON

 Robert Nelson’s headstone in Fort Snelling

 Robert Keith Nelson was born December 10, 1920 in Canby, Minnesota to Walter W. and Freda H. Paulson Nelson.
 Walter and Freda had both grown up in Yellow Medicine County, Minnesota and married in 1916.
 They moved to Eddy Township in Clearwater County where Walter managed the general store.
-Robert had a brother William who was five years younger than he was.
+Robert had two brothers–Paul and Curtis.
 By 1930 the Nelson family had moved down to Itasca State Park where Walter began caretaking the Forestry School.

 Robert attended and graduated from high school, then when the war started he traveled to California to work in the defense industry.
 When he registered for the draft on February 14, 1942 he was working for Consolidated Steep Corporation in Wilmington, California, a seaport suburb of Los Angeles.
 Consolidated Steel had been awarded a Maritime Commission contract from the U. S. Navy to build ships for the war effort.
 (By the end of the war, the company had delivered 500 vessels.)
 Robert was age 21, 6’ tall, 150 pounds with blue eyes and blond hair.

 Robert enlisted in the Army Air Corps on October 8, 1942.
 After training, he received an officer’s commission and was sent to the 490th Army Air Force Bomb Squadron, part of the 341st Bomb Group (Medium).
 The “Medium” designation meant that the bombers they flew were B-25 Mitchells and B-26 Marauders as opposed to the heavy B-17 Flying Fortresses or the light A-20 Havocs.